turingschool/curriculum/tutorials/better_views.markdown

 Save it and run `bundle` from the project directory.

-### Generating More Sample Data
+#### Generating More Sample Data

-The starter database has just five articles.
+The starter database has just a few articles.
 To show off the pagination, let's generate more sample data.
 Open up `rails console` and run this code:

 ```ruby
 80.times{ Fabricate(:article_with_comments) }